quilime/organelle-monome/README.md

      cd /usbdrive/ && ./serialosc-install.sh

 This downloads and installs libmonome and serialosc.
-After it's successfully installed, try the included Patches with the Organelle to see if everything works.
+After it's successfully installed, try the included patches to see if everything works.

 During installtion, a folder called `tmp/` is created.
-After everthing is installed, you can delete this folder and the install script.
+After everthing is installed and working, you can delete this folder and the install script.

 # Patches